Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Introduction

 \subsection{Research Gaps and Motivations}

-The DRO approach, SAA approach, and regularized SAA approach are biased estimators of the true optimal objective value \eqref{eq:true-opt} when $n$ is finite, i.e. the expected excess risk (the expected value of the difference between the estimated cost and the true optimal cost) are non-zero; the biases only vanish asymptotically (i.e., as $n \to \infty$).
-Hence, the first motivation of this work is to design a new model that is able to be unbiased for every finite $n$, and hence, the expected excess risk can be controlled to zero.

-In addition, it is practically uneasy to specify the prior distribution $\bb Q$ in the Bayesian method \eqref{eq:bayesian-method}, the regularizer $f(\bm x)$ in the regularization method \eqref{eq:regularization-method}, and the radius $\epsilon_n$ of the distributional ball $B_{\epsilon_n}(\Pnh)$ in the DRO method \eqref{eq:dro-method}.
+It is practically uneasy to specify prior distribution $\bb Q$ in Bayesian method \eqref{eq:bayesian-method}, regularizer $f(\bm x)$ in regularization method \eqref{eq:regularization-method}, and radius $\epsilon_n$ of distributional ball $B_{\epsilon_n}(\Pnh)$ in DRO method \eqref{eq:dro-method}.
 The three quantities cannot be arbitrarily specified, otherwise, the performances of the three associated methods cannot be guaranteed.
-For example, $\epsilon_n$ can neither be too large nor too small.
-A small radius cannot guarantee $\Po$ to be included in $\cal C$, and as a result, the worst-case cost \eqref{eq:dro-method} cannot provide an upper bound for the true optimal cost \eqref{eq:true-opt}.
-Conversely, if the radius is too large, the DRO methods would become overly conservative and the upper bound of the true optimal cost specified by \eqref{eq:dro-method} may be extremely loose.
-Therefore, the second motivation of this work is to design a new framework that frees us from the elaborate selection of the prior distribution $\bb Q$, the regularizer $f(\bm x)$, and the radius $\epsilon_n$.
+For example, as explained before, $\epsilon_n$ can be neither too large nor too small.
+Therefore, the first motivation of this work is to design a new framework that frees us from the elaborate selection of prior distribution $\bb Q$, regularizer $f(\bm x)$, and radius $\epsilon_n$.

+In addition, the DRO approach, SAA approach, and regularized SAA approach are biased estimators of the true optimal objective value \eqref{eq:true-opt} when $n$ is finite; the biases only vanish asymptotically (i.e., as $n \to \infty$).
+Hence, the second motivation of this work is to design a new model that is able to be unbiased for finite $n$, which brings the asymptotic statistical property to finite-sample learning.